 Grants (Free Money) - There are both Federal and State funded grants, and every grant has it’s own eligibility requirements.
 Grants are awarded based on many factors, but the most common are your level of “need” (your EFC) and if you completed your aid application early.
 The most common grants are the Pell grant (Federal), FSEOG (Federal), and Access Missouri (State) - but there are others you may be awarded.

 Scholarships (Free Money) - Scholarships are a great way to fund an education, but they usually require a little work on your part.
 There are three categories of scholarships: Merit, Endowed, and Private.
 Merit scholarships are awarded based on your performance in high school and require you to apply to Southeast by the appropriate deadlines.
-Endowed scholarships (money given to the university to establish a scholarship fund) have a separate application, which must be completed annually, by March 1st.
+Additionally, each year you will be automatically considered for Endowed Scholarships.
+Through the generosity of our alumni and area businesses, Southeast has over 1,100 endowed scholarships.
 Private scholarships are not awarded by Southeast, but require you to do some research, find scholarships, and apply (which may require an essay, but it's totally worth it).

 Student Loans (Borrowed Money) - Unlike grants and scholarships, student loans are not free money and must be repaid with interest.
 While not ideal, loans can be used to fund your college education if no other options exist.
 There are different types of loans, each with their own terms, and it is important to review the specifics before borrowing.
 The decision to borrow should not be taken lightly, and you should only borrow what you absolutely need!